 Family-centered nursing and spiritual therapies provides a better effect than family-centered nursing on diabetes self-management behavior in people with type 2 diabetes, through the intention to intervene in self-management.
 The intention in self-management has a significant direct effect on the behavior of self-management.
-Every increase of 1 intention score in self-management will increase the behavior of self-management behavior of self-management score by 0.61.
-The behavior of self-management has a significant direct effect on glycemic control through glycated hemoglobin A level indicators.
+Every increase of 1 intention score in self-management will increase the behavior of self-management has a significant direct effect on glycemic control through glycated hemoglobin A level indicators.
 Every 1 increase in the behavior of self-management score will reduce the glycated hemoglobin A level by 0.28.